Dr Francisca Da Gama

 • Year 1 Lead (BOS)

-• Module leader: BUSI1695 International Business Environment
+• Subject tutor: BUSI1695 International Business Environment and BUSI1892 Academic and Professional Communication

 Research / Scholarly interests

-• Latin American politics and culture
+• Latin American social movements

 • China in Latin America